Loading...

 Portion Control

-Reduce the serving size of cooked mixed vegetables to minimize the impact on your blood sugar levels.
+Reduce the portion size of the mixed vegetables to decrease the overall carbohydrate intake.

 Increase Fiber Intake